pmndrs/react-three-a11y/README.md

 ## The role attribute

-Like in HTML, you can focus different kind of element and expect different things depending on what you're focusing.
+Like in HTML, you can focus different kind of elements and expect different things depending on what you're focusing.
-That's why the A11y component is divided in 3 categories.
+That's why the `A11y` component has 3 different use cases:

-- role="content" ( default )
+- `role="content"` ( default )
-This role is meant to provide information to screen readers or to serve as a step for a user to navigate your site using Tab for instance.
+This role is meant to **provide information to screen readers** or to **serve as a step for a user to navigate your site using Tab**.
 It's not meant to trigger anything on click or to be activable with the Keyboard.

 More on this role <a href="/#content"> below </a>

-- role="button"
+- `role="button"`
-This role is meant to emulate the behaviour of a button or a togglable button.
+This role is meant to **emulate the behaviour of a button or a togglable button**.
-It will display a cursor pointer when your cursor is over the linked 3D object.
+It will display a pointer cursor when your cursor is hovering the linked 3D Object.
-It will call a function on click but also on any kind of action that would trigger a focused button ( Enter, Double-Tap .. ) It is also actionnable by user using a screen reader.
+It will call a callback function on click but also on any kind of action that would trigger a focused button ( Enter, Double-Tap .. )
+It is also actionable by a user using a screen reader.

 More on this role <a href="/#button"> below </a>

-- role="link"
+- `role="link"`
-This role is meant to emulate the behaviour of a regular html link.
+This role is meant to **emulate the behaviour of a regular HTML link**.
 It should be used in combination with something that will trigger navigation on click.
-Just like the button one, it is accessible to all kind of user.
+Just like the button, it is accessible to all kinds of users.

 More on this role <a href="/#link"> below </a>

 ## Call function on focus

-The A11y attribute focusCall will be called each time this component receive focus ( Usually through tab navigation ) You can for instance use it in order to make sure the currently focused element is in view by adjusting it position or the camera position.
+The `focusCall` prop of `A11y` will be called each time this component receive focus ( Usually through tab navigation ).
+You can for instance use it in order to make sure the currently focused element is in view by adjusting its position or the moving the camera.

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"